-The Company continues to review and seek additional strategic project opportunities, primarily in North, South and Central America.
-During the year ended December 31, 2018, project reviews, primarily focused on copper, were undertaken in Chile and Peru.
+The Company continues to review and seek additional project opportunities, primarily in the Americas.
+During the year ended December 31, 2019, project reviews, primarily focused on copper, were undertaken in the United States, Chile and Peru.

 Exploration Activities

 Pinaya Copper-Gold Project, Peru (100% owned)